SmartTensors/NMFk.jl/Readme.md

 - Optimization of data acquisition (optimal experimental design)
 - Labeling of datasets for supervised ML analyses

-**NMFk** provides high-performance computing capabilities to solve problems with Shared and Distributed Arrays in parallel.
+**NMFk** provides high-performance computing capabilities to solve problems in parallel using Shared and Distributed Arrays.
 The parallelization allows for the utilization of multi-core / multi-processor environments.
 GPU and TPU accelerations are available through existing Julia packages.